qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tutorials/tutorial-part-4-2.rst

 The ``configureItem`` method should be known from :doc:`tutorial part 3 <tutorial-part-3>`, there are only some improvements to keep the same behavior as before.

 Great, now we've got it!
-Run ``generate.py source`` to create the application.
+Run ``generate.py`` to create the application.

 |Step 4-2|